schmittsfn/BiDictionary/README.md

 # BiDictionary

-A description of this package.
+A bi-directional dictionary for the Swift programming language.